 In 1838, Thomas McKay, a wealthy entrepreneur, built his elegant family home on the outskirts of Ottawa.
 This impressive 11-room structure earned the nickname “McKay’s Castle” among the neighbours.

-In 1864, the Government of Canada was looking for a country estate for the governor general in Ottawa, which had been named capital of the Province of Canada in 1857.
+Ottawa was named capital of the Province of Canada in 1857.
+In 1864, the Government of Canada was looking for a country estate in the Capital for the governor general.
 Rideau Hall was inadequate in many ways, being small and distant from central Ottawa.
 It was leased anyway, as “temporary” quarters for Lord Monck (the last governor general of British North America, 1861–1867, and first governor general of the Dominion of Canada, 1867–1869).

 Lord Monck disliked the house, especially because Parliament Hill was a full 4.8 kilometres away along muddy, rutted tracks.
 Despite his complaints and those of his successors, Rideau Hall was gradually improved, and eventually accepted as the permanent seat of the governor general.